FinanceXplained

 For many SME entrepreneurs and managers, financial statements too often remain something for the accountant or bookkeeper.
 Yet the balance sheet, income statement, and cash flow are essential management tools.
 They not only show where your company stands today, but also where risks, opportunities, and areas for improvement lie.

-This course helps you look beyond the numbers.
+This starter course helps you look beyond the numbers.
 Step by step, you will learn how to build, interpret, and analyse financial statements—not from a purely theoretical perspective, but grounded in the reality of SMEs.
 You will discover how financial information helps you better manage profitability, liquidity, growth, and continuity.

 Whether you want to understand your own business better, communicate more effectively with your accountant, or correctly interpret financial reports as a manager, this course provides the insights and tools you can immediately put into practice.